Barriers to Ethical Decision Making

 - As with professional development this is an ongoing reflection.

-- Failure to do this could result in the counselor becoming stuck and lacking the maturity to undertake sound ethical practice.
+- Failure to do this could result in the counsellor becoming stuck and lacking the maturity to undertake sound ethical practice.

 Limitations of Codes of Ethics and Conduct